crabnebuelar/Cretastrophe/README.md

 Players can dynamically create and erase platforms in real time, requiring the game systems to handle constantly changing collision geometry, unstable surfaces, and physics interactions driven by player input.

+This was a group-based project in which I served as the Project Lead, where I directed overall system design and outlined puzzle mechanics.

+**Award:** Best In Show – Fall 2024 (UCF AI in Game Programming Showcase)

 ---

 ## My Contributions